Enchan1207/cmake-avr/README.md

  - `add_library_avr(the_name_of_target)`
    Configure your target as a library for AVR.
 This macro invokes `target_configure_for_avr` internally.

-Additionally, the custom targets will be added:
+And the custom targets will be added:

  - `flash-{target_name}` : Flash specified target to your MCU.
 This target will be created only if you set variable `AVRDUDE_PORT`.
  - `read-fuse` : Read values of fusebits and output to console.

 ### 2. Code, and create target for AVR

-First, write code for AVR.
 For example...

 ```C
 //